 “Be bold and courageous leaders who see the value of change, who see the opportunities created by funding the community.
 You’ve heard the numbers, you’ve heard our demands, but are you listening?” said Katie Drackert, who testified in person from the Palmer Events Center.
 “Vote on this budget as if Mike Ramos' and Brad Ayala’s mothers are sitting next to you.”

 Since June, Austinites have been demanding the council significantly reduce funding for the police department, which for the past two years has had an annual budget of more than $400 million.
 Local racial justice groups eventually put specific numbers to their demands: Cut between $100 million and $220 million from the police budget and use it to pay for various social services, including low-income housing and Austin Public Health.

 Much of the cuts voted on Thursday – about $13 million in one-time and recurring savings – will come from cancelling the next three cadet training classes.
-Police Chief Brian Manley has said eliminating the classes would put the department’s staffing back to what it was in 2012.
+Manley has said eliminating the classes would put the department’s staffing back to what it was in 2015.

 “I do believe this really represents one of the greatest threats to the safety of our community,” he told council members last week.